Japanese Knotweed in Stoke-on-Trent

 Assessment & Response

-A professional assessment confirmed both stands, and exclusion measures along with a generic herbicide programme were documented to provide a clear management record.
+A professional assessment confirmed both stands, and a documented herbicide programme with exclusion measures provided a clear management record.

 Outcome